cookiecutter/cookiecutter-django/README.md

 ## Constraints

 -   Only maintained 3rd party libraries are used.
--   Uses PostgreSQL everywhere (10.19 - 14.1)
+-   Uses PostgreSQL everywhere: 10.19 - 14.1 ([MySQL fork](https://github.com/mabdullahadeel/cookiecutter-django-mysql) also available).
-    -  Now, MySQL is also supported.
-Please visit [this fork](https://github.com/mabdullahadeel/cookiecutter-django-mysql) to get full cookiecutter support for MySQL.
 -   Environment variables for configuration (This won't work with Apache/mod_wsgi).

 ## Support this Project!